annahakala/greenify-supplychains/another-page.md

 ---
-layout: default
+layout: dashboard
-title: Another page
-description: This is just another page
+title: Welcome to Your Dashboard
 ---

-# Welcome to Your Dashboard

 [back](./)